bnevis-i/edgex-docs/docs_src/design/adr/security/0017-consul-security.md

 - Consul bootstrapper will install a role in Vault that creates global-management tokens in Consul with no TTL.
 - Registry and configuration client libraries will be modified to accept a Consul access token.
-- go-mod-bootstrap will have contain the necessary glue logic to request a Consul access token from Vault and persist it as a service-specific secret.
+- go-mod-bootstrap will have contain the necessary glue logic to request a service-specifc Consul access token from Vault and persist it as a service-specific secret.
 - Consul configuration will be changed to a default "deny" policy once all services have been changed to authenticated access mode.